+Can Type 2 Diabetes Turn Into Type 1?
 It’s not easy when you have diabetes regardless of which type it is.
 You can live a normal life as long as your diabetes is controlled.
-But let’s talk about the difference between both types and can type 2 diabetes turn into type 1?
+But let’s talk about the difference between both types of diabetes and how they affect your life.
+We first need to know what each type of diabetes is and how to handle it.

 What is the Difference Between Type 2 and Type 1 Diabetes?